daskol/typst-templates/main.typ

 anything on the margins.

 The paper body should be set in 10 point type with a vertical spacing of 11 points.
-Please use Times typeface throughout the text.}
+Please use Times typeface throughout the text.

 == Title